Ngofilho/Architecture/README.md

 |...|...|

 Log technical debt.
+Runbook should contain the log queries examples, so do the sql queries too.
 ***No plan survices first contact with the enemy, and no runbook survives the first deployment to production.***

 <details><summary>